adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then the parameter '--setup-dns' is passed to the IPA server installer.
-Also, triggers the install of the required dns server packages.
+If true, then install and configure an integrated DNS server, create DNS zone specified by `domain`, and fill it with service records necessary for IPA deployment.

 Default value: `true`